Robert Siboldi: Al-Ahli

-On 5 March 2022, Siboldi was appointed as the manager of Saudi Arabian club Al-Ahli.
-He was sacked on 4 September 2022.
-He got the club relegated to the First Division for the first time in its history.
+On 5 March 2022, Siboldi became manager of Al-Ahli in the Saudi Pro League.
+He was relieved of his duties on 22 June, after the club was relegated for the first time in its history.

 Tigres UANL

 On 10 April 2023, Siboldi became the head coach of Tigres UANL.
 At the time, they were in contention for a playoff spot with only three games remaining.
-Tigres UANL went on to win the league title, beating Guadalajara in the final.
+Tigres qualified for the Clausura 2023 play‑offs in seventh place, where they defeated Deportivo Toluca in the quarter‑finals and subsequently eliminated Monterrey to reach the final.
+There, they prevailed 3–2 against Guadalajara, securing the club's eight league championship and Siboldi's second.